musahibrahimali/authentica/README.md

 - onboarding screen with subtle animation
 - sign in and sign up screen
 - profile page
+- light and dark theme (ability to switch)

 ## How To Use